SKMbiya/SKMbiya.github.io/resume.md

 This role involved tutoring highschool learners Maths and Science at the learning centres and schools in the Phillipi community in Cape Town.

 ### PROJECTS

+**Self-Driving Cars Specialisation (Online/Coursera)**<span style="float: right; ">Aug 2022 - present</span>
+This is an ongoing project that I've undertaken due to my interest in autonomous vehicles.
+The course is helping me develop skills and knowledge in Autonomous vehicle technology.
+The course covers an Introduction to Self-Driving Cars, State Estimation and Localisation for Self-Driving Cars, Visual  Perception and Motion Planning. [(Read more)](https://www.coursera.org/specializations/self-driving-cars#courses)

 **Eyowa!**<span style="float: right; ">Aug 2022 - present</span>
 Eyowa! is a learning platform which allows anyone to learn the Tshiluba language.
-Ciluba (pronounced Chee-loo-ba) is a language spoken in the Kasai province in.. [(Read more)](#)
+Ciluba (pronounced Chee-loo-ba) is a language spoken in the Kasai province in.. [(Coming soon)](#)

 **Evaluating the MIT S-band coffee can radar as an educational tool**<span style="float: right; ">Feb 2022 - May 2022</span>
 As a partial requirements for the award of my degree in Electrical and Computer engineering at the University of Cape Town, I had to undertake a research project.
 My research project aimed to contribute to practical teaching and learning in the field of Radar at the University of Cape Town (UCT), South Africa.
-The project.. [(Read more)](#)
+The project.. [(Read more)](https://github.com/samuelmbiya/Evaluating-the-MIT-S-band-radar-as-an-educational-tool)

 ### AWARDS & RECOGNITION

+- CSIR Excellence Award for the Best Undergraduate/Honours Student, CSIR (2022)
 - Participant in the Google Developers Student Club UCT hackathon in partnership with Yoco, Google Developers Student Club UCT (2020)
+- CSIR Bursary Recipient, CSIR (2018 - 2022)
 - Dux Scholar, Lyttelton Manor Highschool (2017)
 - 3x Full academic colours, Lyttelton Manor Highschool (2016-2017)
 - Top Academic Achiever in Grade 11, Lyttelton Manor Highschool (2016)